EdgarStevenC/GFkuts-Advancing_Segmentation_Strategie/README.md

 <img src="./imgREADME/img5.png" alt="drawing" width="1000"/>
 </p>

 A greater number of groups have been defined.
-This feature presents better results and allows segmenting more complex images complex images like these:
+This characteristic presents better results and allows segmenting more complex images.

+Complex images like these:

 <p align="center">
 <img src="./imgREADME/Complex images.PNG" alt="drawing" width="1000"/>